fieldtrip/website/workshop/trento.md

 For the hands-on sessions you have to start MATLAB.
 To ensure that everything runs smooth, we will work with a **clean and well-tested** version of fieldtrip that is distributed on the workstations and on a USB stick.
 You should **not** work with an old version you might already have installed in the past.
 Furthermore, the tutorial data **does not have to be downloaded** but will also be distributed on the workstations and on a USB stick.

-If you work on your own laptop you need the USB stic
+If you work on your own laptop you need the USB stick:

 1. Copy the complete content from the USB stick to your computer
 2. Unzip the fieldtrip-xxxxxxxx.zip file.
 3. Unzip the Subject01.zip file, you should place the contents in the tutorial directory.

 {% include markup/danger %}
 Depending on the unzip program you are using (e.g. Winrar), the name of the zip file might also appear as directiory, resulting in path_to_directory/fieldtrip-xxxxxxxx/fieldtrip-xxxxxxxx, i.e. the fieldtrip directory in a fieldtrip directory.
 Please fix that by moving all files one level up.